Git Push

 Force Git Push

 The most common usage of the git push --force command is when you want to force-push changes into a remote repository.
 It is mostly used after a rebase or fixing mistakes.
-The git push --force command tells Git to update the remote branch with your local changes even if it will produce a conflict.
+The git push --force command tells Git to update the remote branch with your local changes even if it produces a conflict.

-When and Why to Use:
+When and why to use:

 • Local, after rebasing on commits.

-• Fixing the commit history or error.
+• Fixing the commit history or fixing errors.

 • Syncing your local branch with the remote one to match exactly.